so61pi/examples/oauth2.0/readme.rst

   - **D**: ``Client`` (GitLab server) then internally tries to get an **access token** and optionally a **refresh token** by sending a request to ``Authorization Server`` (Google server).

     - ``redirect_uri`` used in this step is for verification purpose only.
-    - In case of Google Identity Platform, beside from **access token**, you also receive ``id_token`` which contains user's email address (but only if ``email`` is in the ``scope``).
-    - Side note for Gitlab: It will auto-register your email with the gitlab system.
-And if your email is already used with a normal account then gitlab will raise an error.

 - Another example is having Twitter posts to your Facebook.